 People with money invested during the period from 2007 to 2009 know too well how much damage a systemic failure can cause.
 During that time, major banks failed and the global financial and credit system froze up.
 It took an intervention by the US Federal Reserve Bank, which lent trillions of dollars to businesses and governments around the world, to get the credit markets unstuck.

-The 2007 to 2009 financial meltdown caught our elected officials so off-guard that the Dodd-Frank reform bill passed in response to the bursting of the housing bubble and subsequent Great Recession called for the creation of the Financial Stability Oversight Council (FSOC).
+The 2010 Dodd-Frank reform bill passed in response to the bursting of the housing bubble and subsequent Great Recession called for the creation of the Financial Stability Oversight Council (FSOC).
 The Council’s purpose is to overlook the financial system and address threats before they can cause another systemic failure.
-The problem with the FSOC is that it is staffed with the heads of other regulatory agencies that failed to act as financial industry excesses drew during the early 2000s.